nipreps/GOVERNANCE/org-docs/PROJECT-CHARTER.md

 *NiPreps* and its community adheres to open science principles, such that a pre-print should be posted on an adequate archive service (e.g., ArXiv or BioRxiv) prior publication.

 **Disagreement**.
-In the case that any member of the community objects to the initiative of submitting a paper derived from the Project or its activities, or objects to the tentative individuals and/or their ordering in the author's list, the Principal Investigators of the project will determine a solution in coordination with the Maintainers.
+In the case that any member of the community objects to the initiative of submitting a paper derived from the Project or its activities, or objects to the tentative individuals and/or their ordering in the author's list, the Principal Investigators of the Project will determine a solution in coordination with the Maintainers.
 If such a solution would not be acceptable by all the affected parties, an appeal may be addressed to the Organization's Steering Committee, which will reach out to the Principal Investigators to fully understand the conflict and establish the ultimate solution.

 ## 5. No Confidentiality.